Learn to communicate with American sign language

 This program provides students a foundation in American Sign Language (ASL) and basic issues of concern to the Deaf community, while strengthening knowledge and communication skills.
-Furthermore, the program broadens students' appreciation and understanding of Deaf culture, history and language to enable students to:

 • Facilitate effective communication with Deaf persons in informal settings in teaching, human services or health care.